vjbollavarapu/modulyn-community/SECURITY.md

 - Comply with applicable laws and regulations

 ### Safe Harbor
-Security researchers acting in good faith and in accordance with this policy will not face legal action from TidyGen ERP.
+Security researchers acting in good faith and in accordance with this policy will not face legal action from Modulyn ERP.

 ---

-**Thank you for helping keep TidyGen ERP secure!** 🔒
+**Thank you for helping keep Modulyn ERP secure!** 🔒

 *Last updated: January 2024*